evoteum/herculesos/README.md

 [//]: # (This is a space for ≥0 sections to be included,)
 [//]: # (each of which must have their own titles.)

+## FAQ
+### Why is it called "HerculesOS"?

+[Hercules](https://tugs.fandom.com/wiki/Hercules) the strongest tug boat from the classic TV show, [TUGS](https://en.wikipedia.org/wiki/Tugs_(TV_series)).
+He is given the most important and dangerous jobs in his fleet.

+Similarly, decommissioning a server is an important and dangerous job, which is why [Drydock](https://github.com/evoteum/drydock) uses HerculesOS for the task.

+This is because we love,
+- obscure pop culture references.
+- furthering the maritime theme of Kubernetes.

+### How big will it be?

+As small as possible, because the smaller he is, the faster he gets running, does his job, and then gets out of the way.
+We are currently targeting 20MB.

+For perspective, Candy Crush is approximately [326.2MB](https://apps.apple.com/cd/app/candy-crush-saga/id553834731).
+Not really a fair "like for like" comparison, but you get the point!

 ## Documentation